Skip to content

 [Unit]

-Description=NORA Container Registry
+Description=NORA Artifact Registry

 After=network-online.target